birmucahide53/Wave-Simulation/README.md

 # Wave-Simulation
-String Wave Simulation with Matplotlib
+Interactive String Wave Simulation with Matplotlib

 You need to install matplotlib and numpy.